Whaddon C of E School Equality Information and Objectives Statement 2024-2025

 We believe learning must be an holistic practise to ensure balanced, independent, confident thinkers.
 These vital skills should continue to be developed and strengthened through all aspects of learning.
 Our Characteristics of Effective Learning (CEoL) document enables us to map progress and map provision at a bespoke level making learning meaningful and relevant.

-There are a range of age appropriate books exploring diversity across a wide context.
+There are a range of age appropriate books exploring diversity across a wide context of lived experience within our school community.

 Next Steps: Initiate collaboration with a school in a contrasting location and demographic.